Skip to main content

 23 mentions Positive Neutral Negative

-The graphics of the game receive mixed reviews, with many praising the nice artwork and colorful scenes, while others find them outdated or mediocre compared to similar titles.
-Some players appreciate the clarity of hidden object scenes, but note issues like flat visuals and resolution glitches that detract from the overall experience.
-Overall, the graphics are considered a strong point by some, but not universally acclaimed.
+The graphics of the game receive mixed reviews, with many players appreciating the nice artwork and colorful scenes, while others find them somewhat outdated or mediocre compared to similar titles.
+Some users highlight the clarity of hidden object scenes, but note issues like flat visuals and resolution glitches that detract from the overall experience.
+Overall, the graphics are seen as a strong point for some, but not universally praised, with ratings ranging from average to above average.

 • “The best side of the game is the graphics.”